peterhinch/micropython-async/TUTORIAL.md

 Note that where a very repeatable polling interval is required, it should be done using a timer callback.
 For "very" repeatable read microsecond level.
-"Fairly" repeatable is application dependent but likely to be variable on the order of tens of milliseconds: the latency defined by the slowest running coro.
+"Fairly" repeatable is application dependent but likely to be variable on the order of tens of milliseconds: the latency being determined by the coro with the longest run time between yields.

 ## 5.1 Using a coro to poll hardware